Wurst-Imperium/WurstClient.net/wiki/Contributing/part4/index.md

 ![Patching Minecraft: Commit Changes](https://cloud.githubusercontent.com/assets/10100202/13010012/dfdf1316-d19f-11e5-8ef9-483c7141661a.jpg)

 Almost there.
-You have the Wurst source, the libraries and the modofied Minecraft source code, but you're still getting errors.
+You have the Wurst source, the libraries and the modified Minecraft source code, but you're still getting errors.

-The final step to fix those errors is to link the Wurst code to he Minecraft code.
+The final step to fix those errors is to link the Wurst code to the Minecraft code.
 Don't worry, this step is easy.

 Right click on the Wurst Client project and select **New > Folder**.